Chapter 1: Getting started with research

 Go to Google

 One way of generating keywords would be to go to Google and search for that exact phrase.
 Using this approach, you’ll find lots of results, but only some of them will be helpful and relevant.
-As you look through your results, you might find synonyms or alternate vocabulary that could be useful, including: “home safety,” “universal design,” “accessible housing,” “older adults,” and so on.
+As you examine your results, you might find synonyms or alternate vocabulary that could be useful, including: “home safety,” “universal design,” “accessible housing,” “older adults,” and so on.
 These can become helpful keywords for you to use when building a new search.

 Find the essential concepts